datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 Member to have been in its possession prior to the disclosure or transmittal to that Member by the Company.

-Section 12.4  Acknowledgement; Remedies for Breach.
-Each Member acknowledges and agrees that the covenants in Sections 12.2 and 12.3 are (i) reasonable in scope and essential to the preservation of the Company's business and (ii)
+<a name="section-12-4"></a>Section 12.4  Acknowledgement; Remedies for Breach.
+Each Member acknowledges and agrees
+that the covenants in Sections 12.2 and 12.3 are (i) reasonable in scope and essential to the preservation of the Company's business and (ii)
 ***in addition to***, and not in lieu of, any non-solicitation,